john-/ham2mon/README.md

 The next iteration of this program will probably use gr-dsd to decode P25 public safety in the 800 MHz band.

+## Frequency Specification and Range Scanning
+The simple case is to specify a single center frequency with the `-f` option.
+With this the receiver will stay on this center frequency.

+It is also possible to specify multiple center frequencies or ranges of frequencies.
+For example, `-f 150.0E6 460.0E6-480.0E6`.
+In this case the scanner will divide the frequencies up based into a series of steps (based on the sample rate) and iterate through those steps.

+How long the scanner waits on each step is dependent on the timeouts and the presence of activity of "interest" on that step.

+Currently, whether ham2mon is configured to record or not will determine how the logic behaves.
+These two cases determine if a channel is active:

+1. If not recording, a *channel opening* will be considered activity.
+2. If recording, the *completion of a recording* will be considered activity.

+The completion of the recording does not occur until after the channel is closed and an audio file is saved.
+See option `-w` and Audio Classification for saving of audio files.

+There are two timeouts.
+If there is no activity on a channel the scanner will move to next step when `--quiet_timeout` is reached.
+With activity, the scanner will hold until `--active_timeout` is reached.

+An example use case:  Private Land Mobile Radio Service operates in the 150-174 MHz and 421-512 MHz bands.
+This invocation will monitor these bands and record audio files when transmissions are 1) classified as voice 2) at least 2 seconds long 3) and no more than 10 seconds long.
+If something is recorded at a specific point in these ranges the scanner will hold 60 seconds.
+Otherwise, it will progress through each step every 20 seconds.

+`./ham2mon.py -a "airspy" -r 3E6 -t 0 -d 0 -s -70 -v 20 -w -m -b 16 -n 3 -f 150.0E6-174E6 421.0E6-512.0E6 --voice --min_recording 2 --max_recording 10 --quiet_timeout 20 --active_timeout 60`

+When range scanning, the RECEIVER section will show current step, number of steps and the percent complete.

 ## Priority File
 The Priority file contains a frequency (in Hz) in each line.
 The frequencies are to be arranged in descending priority order.
-Therefore, the highest priority frequenncy will be the one at the top.
+Therefore, the highest priority frequency will be the one at the top.

 When the scanner detects a priority frequency it will demodulate that frequency over any one that is lower priority.
 Priority channels with be flagged with a 'P' in the CHANNELS section.
 Without a priority file the scanner will only demodulate a frequency if there is a demodulator that is inactive.